run-ai/docs/docs/Researcher/user-interface/workspaces/statuses.md

 ## Transitioning states

 When the user attempts to delete, stop, or activate a workspace, the status column indicates a transition state which will either be successful or will fail.
 If the action fails, the workspace will stay in its original status.
 For example, if the user tries to delete an active workspace and fails, the workspace is left in active status.
-Transitioning states are only visible in the browser of the user who performed the action.
+Transitioning states are only visible in the browser of the user.

 ![](img/10-transitioning-state.png)